 Expats living in Germany are required to take out basic German health insurance.
-The cost varies depending on age, cover and the health insurance company you use.
+The cost varies depending on age, coverage, and the health insurance company you use.
 Basic insurance for students starts at around €110.
 For employees, healthcare is charged at 14.6% of your gross salary.

 Expats that are employed by a company can arrange to pay insurance premiums through a subsidized company insurer.
 Self-employed individuals should organize private health insurance.

 In exchange, residents in Germany have access to subsidized or free healthcare in Germany.

 Cost of public transportation in Germany

 Public transport in Germany is of an exceptionally high standard and reasonably priced compared to transport systems elsewhere in Europe.
 This can help to reduce the burdens of the cost of living in Germany.

 Prices range from €55–100 a month depending on the city in Germany.
 On average, a one-way ticket is €2.40–3.70, depending on the number of zones covered.
 InterCity trains sometimes have special offers.
 If you commute to work, you can buy a BahnCard for reduced rates.
 You can also use the BahnCard on buses.

 Buses are slightly less expensive, but fares depend on the distance you are traveling.
 Typically, you pay bus fares when boarding the bus, although monthly travel cards cover buses as well.
 The public transport system is well-policed.
 Passengers without valid tickets face a fine starting from €60.

 Owning a car in Germany is more expensive.
 Generally speaking, expats living in major cities like Berlin, Munich, Hamburg, and Frankfurt do not need to own a car other than for convenience.
 Recent fuel prices in Germany are €1.75.